McNepp/QApplicationContext/README.md

 So far, we have published the ApplicationContext and let it take care of wiring all the components together.
 In some cases, you need to obtain a reference to a member of the Context after it has been published.
-This is where the return-value of mcnepp::qtdi::QApplicationContext::registerService() comes into play.
-It offers a Q_PROPERTY mcnepp::qtdi::Registration::publishedObjects() with a corresponding signal which is emitted when the corresponding services are published.
+This is where the return-value of mcnepp::qtdi::QApplicationContext::registerService() comes into play: mcnepp::qtdi::ServiceRegistration.

-As a Q_OBJECT cannot be a class-template, the property and signal use the generic `QObject*`, which is unfortunate.
+It offers the method mcnepp::qtdi::ServiceRegistration::subscribe(), which is a type-safe version of a Qt-Signal.
-Therefore, it it strongly recommended to use the method mcnepp::qtdi::ServiceRegistration::subscribe() instead.
+(It is actually implemented in terms of the Signal mcnepp::qtdi::Registration::publishedObjectsChanged()).

-In addition to being type-safe, this method has the advantage that is will automatically notify you if you subscribe after the service has already been published.
+In addition to being type-safe, the method mcnepp::qtdi::ServiceRegistration::subscribe() has the advantage that it will automatically inject the service if you subscribe after the service has already been published.
 This code shows how to do this:

     auto registration = context -> registerService(Service<PropFetcher,RestPropFetcher>{inject<QNetworkAccessManager>()}, "hamburgWeather", make_config({{"url", "${weatherUrl}${hamburgStationId}"}}));

-    registration -> subscribe(this, [](PropFetcher* fetcher) { qInfo() << "I got the PropFether!"; });
+    registration.subscribe(this, [](PropFetcher* fetcher) { qInfo() << "I got the PropFetcher!"; });

 ## Accessing published members of the ApplicationContext